rCLOSED CHURCHES WITHIN THE PRESENT

 the debt in 1882.
 In 1891 the Central

-Pennsylvania Conference recognized the loss to other denominations of Evangelical
+Pennsylvania Conference recognized the loss to other denominations of

-members moving to Scranton and began a mission there.
+Evangelical members moving to Scranton and began a mission there.
 They first worshipped in the RR YMCA at 55

-Lackawanna Avenue, then in a rented hall at the corner of Capouse
+Lackawanna Avenue, then in a rented hall at the corner of Capouse Avenue and

-Avenue and Marion Street.
-In 1893 they
+Marion Street.
+In 1893 they purchased

-purchased property on Capouse Avenue and broke ground
+property on Capouse Avenue and broke ground for a building that was dedicated

-point where a new building was needed, and in 1924 the congregation was given
+1915 the work had grown to the point where a new building was needed, and in

-permission to relocate – but apparently that never happened.
-By 1944 the work had ceased and the
+never happened.
+By 1944 the work had

 Final disposition: